apostrophecms/apostrophe-documentation/tutorials/snippets/subclassing-snippets.md

 ### <a name="conditional-fields"></a>Making Fields Conditional

 You can use a `select` field to create sets of conditional fields in your snippet.
-For example, if you have a type `select` field which requires different sets of fields depending on what type of your snippet class you are creating (e.g. eventType `select` for different kinds of events), or if you want to add additional fields only if a snippet `select` field is a certain value.
+For example, your project may have two kinds of people, "participants" and "coordinators."
+You want the "birthdate" field to be visible only for "participants," and you want the "job title" field to be visible only for coordinators.

-Keep in mind if your sets of fields are very different, they should be two different subclasses of snippets, not conditional fields.
-This is more to create different sets of options for the same snippet subclass.
+Keep in mind that if your sets of fields are dramatically different, they should be two different subclasses of snippets, not conditional fields.
+Conditional fields are intended for cases like this one in which there is still some common ground.

-To make fields conditional, all you need to do is add them to the `showFields` property of a choice array on a `select` field.
+To make fields conditional, all you need to do is add them to the `showFields` property of a choice array on a `select` field:

 ```javascript
 'apostrophe-events': {